frederic-perez/AmE-dictionary/data/idioms.md

 __mete out__ __1__ To distribute or dispense something.
 A noun or pronoun can be used between “mete” and “out.” _It is the Supreme Court’s job to mete out justice in a situation like this._ __2__ To measure something out. _She meted the solution out carefully into a row of test tubes._ _She meted out the cookies to each of them._
 __mic drop moment__ A _mic drop moment_ is an emphatic and declarative gesture signifying the conclusion of a performance of note, often literally (or as if) dropping a microphone.
 It often signifies a triumphant moment or accomplishment, and conveys a sense of superiority and confidence in one’s words or actions.
 __Mickey (Finn)__ :two::hammer: _A mickeyed beer._
+__microaggression__ An action that is deemed to be a subtle or indirect expression of bigoted or discriminatory views or attitudes.
 __mid__ Mid is a slang term used to describe something or someone as mediocre or of low quality. _The first movie was good, but all the sequels are mid._
 __middle ground__ :three: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __mike drop__